tadmonyayafranklin/my-react-admin/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Login details &#x1F6E1;
+To connect to the application `before/after` logout, use the following credentials:

-username=`admin`;
+- username=`admin`;

-password=`password`;
+- password=`password`;

 ## Technologies &#x1F6E0;
 To achieve this project, we have used:

-&#x1F3AF; Node JS.
+- Node JS;

-&#x1F3AF; React.
+- React;

-&#x1F3AF; React Admin Framework: This project uses `React Admin Framework` for building interfaces!.
+- React Admin (**Ra**): This project uses `React-admin ` framework for building interfaces!.
 It is a popular choice for developers looking to create admin panels and dashboards &#x1F4CA; efficiently.

-&#x1F3AF; Material-UI (**MUI**): `MUI` is a powerful tool for building modern web applications with `React`.
+- Material-UI (**MUI**): `MUI` is a powerful tool for building modern web applications with `React`.
 Its adherence to Material Design Principles, along with its rich set of `components` and customization options, makes it a popular choice among developers looking to create `beautiful` and `functional` user interfaces.

 ## Contributions &#x1F91D;
 We are waiting for your contributions, improvements and your support!
 This application was made with &#x2764; by **TADMON-YAYA Franklin Lenny**.